Education, Special - Associate in Arts (690)

 - Fine Arts 3 Semester hour(s)

 - This course is designed to meet the needs of education majors.
-This course will introduce students to the fundamentals and skills necessary to effectively integrate computers into teaching.
+This course will introduce students to the fundamentals and skills necessary to effectively integrate technology into teaching.
 This course is designed for the student with minimal computer experience.
 3 Semester hour(s) 3 lec/week

 - The focus of this course is how to be successful in college.
 Study skills, goal setting, academic planning, time and money management, and information research skills are among the core topics included in this course.
 Within a supportive environment, students will share their college experiences and develop connections with fellow students and SVCC staff.
 1 Semester hour(s) Lecture/Lab Hours: 1 lec/week